Zaman Khan: Early career

-After the victory of Lahore Qalandars in PSL 7 and defeating Multan Sultans in the final, there was a tour held by Lahore Qalandars to visit and celebrate different areas and homes of players.
+After Lahore Qalandars won PSL 7 by defeating Multan Sultans in the final, Lahore Qalandars organized a tour to visit and celebrate in different areas and homes of players.
 After visiting Zaman Khan's house, the captain of Lahore Qalandars, Shaheen Afridi, requested the COO of Lahore Qalandars to build a house for him, as Zaman Khan lived in a small mud house with a broken roof.

 Domestic career

-Zaman was first spotted in a Multan Sultans camp back in 2018 before playing for Pakistan Under-17.
+Zaman was first spotted in a Multan Sultans camp back in 2018 before playing for the Pakistan Under-17.

 Zaman then played for Rawalakot Hawks in the Kashmir Premier League during 2021, during which he gained public recognition.

 Zaman was named in Lahore Qalandar's squad in December 2021 for the seventh edition of the Pakistan Super League.
 His bowling with a low economy rate helped Lahore win nerve ending matches.
 His bowling efforts helped Lahore Qalandars to win their first ever title in six years.
 He was given the 'Emerging Player of the Season' award, and took 18 wickets.

+In May 2023, Derbyshire signed him for T20 Blast.

+In August 2023, Manchester Originals brought in Zaman to replace Josh Little for The Hundred.

 International career

 In March 2023, he was named in Pakistan's Twenty20 International (T20I) squad for the series against Afghanistan.
+On 24 March 2023, he made his T20I debut in the first T20I of the series.
+In September 2023, he was named as a replacement of Naseem Shah in the Pakistan's Asia Cup squad.
+On 14 September 2023, he made his One Day International debut against Sri Lanka.